About the UBC Farm’s Organic Certification

 As of May 1, 2016 the UBC Farm became certified organic through NOOA and all our market and wholesale produce is grown according to British Columbia Certified Organic Management Standards.
-However, from the accounts of the UBC Farm's extended family who have been cultivating the soil here for decades, the UBC Farm has adopted organic practices since students began gardening at the Farm in the late 1990s.
-The UBC Farm cherishes our certification for many reasons, but our most important reason is to join the organic movement and community in our region with a stronger voice.
-Our research and production fields have benefited greatly from the knowledge streams throughout the agriculture community.
+However, from our onsite records and the accounts of the UBC Farm’s extended family who have been cultivating the soil here for decades, the UBC Farm has adopted organic practices since students began gardening at the Farm in the late 1990s.
+The UBC Farm chose to become certified organic for many reasons, but our biggest motivation was to join the organic movement and community in our region with a stronger voice.
+Our research and production fields have benefited greatly from these knowledge streams throughout the agriculture community.

 Since the early 2000s when students began a market garden at the current UBC Farm site, we have been following organic practices.
 However, we chose to become certified to better support the certified organic community by joining it officially.
 As the Farm becomes a more public and visible site, we wanted to use that opportunity to raise the profile of organic agriculture and encourage and support more teaching and research about organic agriculture.
 Being certified organic helps us keep up to date with ongoing development and practices in organic agriculture, including changes and additions to the Canadian Organic Standards and Regulations.
 We also want to challenge ourselves: how do we know if we are following all of the organic standards and regulations if we don’t go through the application and verification process on a regular basis?
 This can help us be better organic farmers and members of the local and international organic community.
 At our markets, in our programming, on tours, during course projects, and at outreach events, we are excited to provide a space where people can ask questions and have conversations with us about what organic agriculture means.